 4. Enable ICP, then ICP will be affected immediately.

-NOTE: What is the sequence to enable ICP on different switch layer?
+NOTE:1.
+If I have multiple switches in my network, what is the sequence to enable ICP on different switch layer?
 We recommend to set the port type first (1-3 step on Wizard), then enable ICP on each layer.

 2. We can set up the Mail Alert to let VigorSwitch send the message to notify the network administrator which port conflicts

 3. When IP Conflict Prevention is processing, IP conflict detection can not be enabled.

 Was this helpful?